markusmoenig/Eldiron/Readme.md

-# Eldiron - Classic RPG creation
+# Eldiron - Classic RPG Creation

 Eldiron is a creator for classic RPGs written in Rust.
 Eldiron v1 will be able to be used to create games similar to Ultima 4 and 5 with more variety planned after v1.